Gerry Anderson: Live-action work

 Anderson's next project took the special effects expertise built up over previous TV projects and combined it with live action.
-Century 21's third feature film, Doppelgänger (1969) (a.k.a.
-Journey to the Far Side of the Sun) was a dark, Twilight Zone-style sci-fi project about an astronaut who travels to a newly discovered planet on the opposite side of the sun, which proves to be an exact mirror-image of Earth, starring American actor Roy Thinnes.
+Century 21's third feature film, Doppelgänger (1969) (released internationally as Journey to the Far Side of the Sun) was a dark, Twilight Zone-style sci-fi project about an astronaut who travels to a newly discovered planet on the opposite side of the sun, which proves to be an exact mirror-image of Earth, starring American actor Roy Thinnes.
 Although it was not a major commercial success, Doppelgänger was nominated for an Academy Award for its special effects.

 Century 21's return to television was the abortive series The Secret Service, which this time mixed live action with Supermarionation.
 The series was inspired by Anderson's love of British comedian Stanley Unwin, who was known for his nonsense language, 'Unwinese', which he created and used on radio, in film and most famously on the 1968 Small Faces LP Ogdens' Nut Gone Flake.
 Despite Anderson's track record and Unwin's popularity, the series was cancelled before its first screening; Lew Grade considered that it would be incomprehensible to American audiences, and thus unsellable.

 In 1969 the Andersons began production of a new TV series, UFO, Century 21's first full live-action television series.
 This sci-fi action-adventure series starred American-born actor Ed Bishop (who had also provided the voice of Captain Blue in Captain Scarlet & The Mysterons) as Commander Edward Straker, head of the secret defence organisation SHADO, set up to counter an alien invasion.
 UFO was more adult in tone than any of Anderson's puppet series, and mixed Century 21's signature futuristic action-adventure and special effects with serious dramatic elements.
 UFO was the last series made under the Century 21 Productions banner.